Hepatitis A Vaccine

-- Anyone with a life-threatening allergy to any vaccine component should not get the vaccine.
-Tell your healthcare provider if you have any severe allergies.
-All hepatitis A vaccines contain aluminum and some hepatitis A vaccines contain 2-phenoxyethanol.
+- Anyone with a life-threatening allergy to any vaccine component (all hepatitis A vaccines contain aluminum and some hepatitis A vaccines contain 2-phenoxyethanol)

-- Tell your healthcare provider if you are pregnant.
-The safety of hepatitis A vaccine for pregnant women has not been determined.
-But there is no evidence that it is harmful to either pregnant women or their unborn babies.
+The safety of hepatitis A vaccine for pregnant women hasn't been determined.
+But there's no evidence that it's harmful to either pregnant women or their unborn babies.
 The risk, if any, is thought to be very low.